 Sharni Vinson (Kathy Jacquard), Charles Dance (Dr Sebastian Roget), Jackson Gallagher (Patrick Thompson), Rachel Griffiths (Matron Julia Cassidy), Damon Gameau (Ed Penhaligon), Martin Crewes (Dr Brian Wright), Peta Sergeant (Nurse Williams), Simone Buchanan (Patrick’s Mother)

 Nurse Kathy Jacquard accepts a position at the Roget Clinic, which houses comatose patients.
 Dr Roget is engaged in some highly experimental treatments in an effort to revive the patients.
-Kathy becomes drawn to one of the patients Patrick and starts to think that he is conscious and attempting to communicate with her.
+Kathy becomes drawn to one of the patients Patrick.
+She starts to think that he is conscious and attempting to communicate with her.
 She believes that he has psychokinetic powers and is using these to type on her computer and send text messages to her.
 At the same time, she discovers that Dr Roget is conducting unethical experiments that involve torturing Patrick with electric shocks.
 Patrick develops an obsession with Kathy and then uses his powers to remotely drive away, hurt and kill the men in her life, as well as eliminate those who threaten him.

 The original Patrick (1979) was one of the classics of the so-called great era of Ozploitation.
 The film was one of the better and more inventive copies of Carrie (1976) and set the career of director Richard Franklin for several years after that.
 There was even an unofficial sequel from Italy with Patrick Still Lives (1980), while the film has been advocated by people like Quentin Tarantino.
 This is a remake.

-The Ozploitation genre was championed by Australian director Mark Hartley in his documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation (2008).
+The Ozploitation genre was championed by Australian director Mark Hartley in his documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
+(2008).
 Prior to that, Hartley has made numerous accompanying films for dvd releases of classic Australian films, as well as theatrically released documentaries on other exploitation genres with Machete Maidens Unleashed!
-(2010) about the Filippino film industry of the 1970s and Electric Boogaloo: The Wild, Untold Story of Cannon Films (2014) about Golan-Globus.
-Hartley makes his debut as a fiction director with Patrick and subsequently went on to the original thriller Girl at the Window (2022).
+(2010) about the Filippino film industry of the 1970s and subsequent to this Electric Boogaloo: The Wild, Untold Story of Cannon Films (2014) about Golan-Globus and Cannon Films.
+Hartley made his debut as a fiction director with Patrick and subsequently went on to the original thriller Girl at the Window (2022).
 The remake also comes from Antony I. Ginnane who produced the original.